Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 ~~~

 The `update_type` field of each `AuditorUpdate` specifies whether the update was
 real or fake (see {{obscuring-update-rate}}).
-Real updates genuinely affect a leaf node of the prefix tree,
+Real updates genuinely affect a
-while fake updates only change the random stand-in value for a non-existent
+leaf node of the prefix tree, while fake updates only change the random stand-in
-child.
-The `index` field contains the VRF output of the search key that
+value for a non-existent child.
+The `index` field contains the VRF output of the
-was updated, `seed` contains the seed used to compute new random stand-in values
+search key that was updated, `seed` contains the seed used to compute new random
-for non-existent children in the prefix tree, and `commitment` contains the
+stand-in values for non-existent children in the prefix tree, and `commitment`
-service provider's commitment to the update.
-The auditor responds with:
+contains the service provider's commitment to the update.
+The `proof` field
+contains a cryptographic proof with the information necessary to compute both
+the current prefix tree root value, and the prefix tree root value after the
+update has been applied.

+The `AuditorProof` structure represents the result of searching for
+`AuditorUpdate.index` in the prefix tree.
+The `proof_type` field specifies
+whether the search results in:

+- `newTree`: no search was done because this is the first modification to the tree.
+- `emptyTree`: no search was done because there are no populated leaf nodes in
+  the prefix tree, though there's a stand-in value for the root which can be
+  computed with `old_seed`.
+- `differentKey`: the search terminates at a stand-in value in the copath of
+  another key.
+The copath for `AuditorUpdate.index`, up to and including the
+  first bit difference between the two keys, is given in `copath`.
+The seed for
+  computing the stand-in value is provided in `old_seed`.
+- `sameKey`: the search terminates at a populated leaf node for
+  `AuditorUpdate.index`.
+The copath (excluding stand-in values, which can be
+  computed with `AuditorUpdate.seed`) is given in `copath`.
+The `version` and
+  `position` fields of the leaf node are also given.

+An auditor processes a single `AuditorUpdate` by following these steps:

+1. Evaluate the provided `AuditorProof` and verify that it's consistent with the
+   current prefix tree root.
+2. Use the information in the proof, along with `AuditorUpdate.seed`, to
+   determine the new prefix tree root.
+The auditor MUST return an error and
+   refuse to continue if the `proof_type` field is `sameKey` but the
+   `update_type` is `fake`.
+3. Combine the new prefix tree root with the provided `commitment` to produce
+   the leaf hash value.
+4. Combine the leaf hash value with the current log root to produce the new log
+   root.

+With all `AuditorUpdate` structures processed, the auditor responds with:

 ~~~
 struct {